-We have produced guidance on the safe handling LPG.
+We have produced guidance on the safe handling of LPG.

 LPG in industry

-This fact sheet gives advice on how to safely manage the risks of using LPG on commercial premises including hotels, bars, restaurants, shops, offices and laboratories.
+This quick guide gives advice on how to safely manage the risks of using LPG in commercial premises including factories and warehouses.

-This fact sheet gives advice on how to safely manage the risks of using LPG places like cafes, bars, restaurants, fast-food outlets and mobile cooking facilities.
+This quick guide gives advice on how to safely manage the risks of using LPG in cafes, bars, restaurants, fast-food outlets and market stalls.